thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

  * **Direction** - configures the direction of the relation query.
 It is either **From originator** or **To originator**.
  * **Max relation level** - specifies the maximum depth for the relation search.
 Optional.
 No value set means **Unlimited level**.
-   > **Note:** Search query result returns only first entity even if multiple entities were found.
+   > **Note:** Search query result returns only one entity even if multiple entities were found.
    * **Fetch last level relation only** - if enabled, forces the rule node to search for related entities only at the level set in the **Max relation level**.
      > **Note:** Available only when **Max relation level** is greater than one.
  * **Relation filters** - allows configuring filters to refine the relation query based on relation type and entity type.